How to choose a car that makes your fuel money go further

 - A competitive and impatient lead-foot (with a bad tailgating habit)

-- Relaxed, but likes to get to speed quickly so I don’t hold people up
+- Relaxed, but like to get up to speed quickly

 What type of driving do you do most?